 There are several types of private secondary institutions on offer, including general private schools, specialized artistic academies, and international schools which are favored by expats.
 Below is an outline of the most popular options.

 Due to Portugal’s religious background, many private secondary schools are often Catholic institutions that teach religious subjects alongside the general curriculum.
 These schools are renowned for their discipline and diverse extracurricular activities, and some even offer the International Baccalaureate (IB) with lessons taught in English.

 Private secondary schools often score high in exam rankings, so many parents consider them to be a worthy alternative.
 That said, tuition for a private secondary school in Portugal can cost anywhere from €2,500 to €10,000 a year, so this is an important factor to consider.

 International schools in Portugal

 Expat families in Portugal often choose to enroll their children in an international school.
 This is because they provide a multicultural environment, as well as a broader range of worldview subjects.

 There are several British and American schools in Portugal, as well as some French and German ones.
 Most of these offer the International Baccalaureate (IB), as well as country-specific qualifications, such as SATs (American schools) or GCSEs and A-Levels (British schools).

-International secondary schools can be pricey, but fortunately, Portugal has one of the lowest fees for international education in Europe.
-Tuition starts at around €5,000 a year but can go up to €20,000.
+Tuition prices for international secondary schools in Portugal can vary.
+Fees starts at around €5,000 a year but can go up to €20,000.